brenodupin/tigre/README.md

 TIGRE has extensive logging capabilities, allowing users to customize the verbosity and destination of log messages, by default logs are saved to `tigre_<command>-<timestamp>.log` in the current working directory.

-- `-v, --verbose`: Increase verbosity (use multiple times: -v, -vv, -vvv)
+- `-v, --verbose`: Increase verbosity level.
+Use multiple times for more verbose output: -v (INFO console, TRACE file), -vv (DEBUG console, TRACE file), -vvv (TRACE console, TRACE file).
+Default: INFO console + DEBUG file.
 - `--log PATH`: Custom log file path
 - `--no-log-file`: Disable file logging
 - `--quiet`: Suppress console output

 #### Output Options
-- `--overwrite`: Overwrite existing output files
+- `--overwrite`: Overwrite existing output files.
+By default, TIGRE will not even execute if one of the output files already exists, to prevent accidental overwrites.

 #### Multiple Mode Options
 - `--tsv PATH`: TSV file with accession numbers and other columns